About

 As growers in the semi-arid high desert of the West, my partner and I are constantly thinking about our places within, and impacts on, this rapidly changing environment.
 Adaptability is key--with water conservation, pollinator health, and soil regeneration serving as guiding principles as we continue to evolve our farming practices.
 Montana boasts 450 species of native bees, so we strive to avoid all inputs that could be harmful to them, fellow humans or the larger ecosystems above and below the soil.
 In the field, we refrain from using any herbicides or pesticides, focusing instead on plant resiliency through proper soil care.

-Within the realm of floral design, I want my blooms to not only delight the senses but to also inspire our community to choose locally grown stems over imported flowers.
+Within the realm of floral design, I want my blooms to not only delight the senses but to also inspire our community to choose local/sustainably grown stems over imported flowers.
 The massive chemical footprint of the global floral industry cannot be overstated.
 More than 80% of all cut flowers in the U.S. are imported from South American farms where labor and chemical usage laws are either lax or non-existent.
 These toxic preservatives have had devastating health effects on a predominantly female workforce and eventually find their way into our local florists' hands, and finally our homes.
 In my designs, I steer clear of preservatives, plastic bouquet sleeves, floral foam, and imported or chemically-processed blooms.
 These fragrant bouquets are safe to handle, smell, and compost at the end of their vase life—the way flowers should always be enjoyed!